Hothouse by Brian Aldiss Review: This Book Made Me Cry

 I don't know if this book is for everyone.
 I read reviews from people who thought it was sexist forgetting that one of the characters' arcs was not complete.
 Not all women are born girlbosses, and some men are not born gentlemen.
 Death and danger threaten all, including small children that might be difficult for some to read.
 Also, the wacky science might put others off.

 I am so happy that I was able to read this book.
-It placed my mind in a fascinating world and gave me beautiful ideas to think about.
+It stretched my imagination to psychodelic levels while luring me into something deeper and more philosophical.

 10/10 Superior book